Our Team

 Lori Crose

-Lori Crose has been with Oakland University (OU) in Rochester, Michigan since 2000 and is currently the Director, Professional and Continuing Education.
-In this position she has administrative responsibility for educational programs across the University including credit and non-credit certificates, re-licensure training, certification training and retooling programs at and above the post-bachelor level.
+Lori Crose has been with Oakland University (OU) in Rochester, Michigan since 2000 and was the Founding Director of Professional and Continuing Education.
+In her current position as Program Developer, she has administrative responsibility for educational programs across Engineering including credit and non-credit certificates, certification training and retooling programs at and above the post-bachelor level.
 In addition, she is responsible for developing high quality, new and innovative programming that will align with county, state, and federal employment trends and is charged with connecting them with the government and business communities.
 Lori has served as Director of OU’s Personal Financial Planning Certificate Program for the last ten years.

 Prior to higher education, she worked in the healthcare industry serving as laboratory research assistant at both Illinois State University in Bloomington, Illinois and Southern Illinois University School of Medicine in Springfield, Illinois.
 Later, she served as Senior Microbiologist at Pharmacia-Upjohn in Kalamazoo, Michigan.
 While there, her research on Streptomyces transposons resulted in several white paper publications and she received numerous awards for her contribution to antibiotic production process improvements.